Hurricane Sandy: New England

 Massachusetts Governor Deval Patrick ordered state offices to be closed October 29 and recommended schools and private businesses close.
 On October 28, President Obama issued a Pre-Landfall Emergency Declaration for Massachusetts.
 Several shelters were opened, and many schools were closed.
 The Massachusetts Bay Transportation Authority shut down all services on the afternoon of October 29.
-On October 28, Vermont Governor Peter Shumlin, New Hampshire Governor John Lynch, and Maine's Governor Paul LePage all declared states of emergency.
+On October 28, Vermont Governor Peter Shumlin, New Hampshire Governor John Lynch, and Maine Governor Paul LePage all declared states of emergency.